 The most typical kind of licence plate is this one.
 It has a background that is all white and black lettering on it.
 Private or non-commercial vehicles are registered with this licence plate.
 The transportation of persons or commodities for hire is prohibited in vehicles with white licence plates.

-The yellow licence plates are also rather widespread and are very noticeable on roadways.
-These licence plates are typically seen on cabs, lorries, and other commercial vehicles.
-In contrast to the usual white number plates, a yellow number plate will adhere to a distinct tax system.
 They may only be used for business reasons, and anyone caught operating a taxi without a yellow licence plate would be fined.
 Therefore, all business vehicle drivers with yellow licence plates are required to have an authorised commercial driving permit in accordance with the established set of rules.

 Only electric vehicles, such as legally operating buses and other commercial vehicles, may have a green licence plate with white letters (like Mahindra e20, Tata Tigor Electric).